iamkingdes98/Comment-Form-App/README.md

-Here’s your tailored README.md scaffold, ready to copy and paste into your repo root:

----

 # 🗨️ Comment Form App (Next.js + Neon + Vercel)

 A minimal full-stack app that lets users submit and view comments in real time using: